chinapedia/wikipedia.abstract.en/Page/Rickets.md

 History

-Skeleton_Infant_Rickets.jpeg Greek physician Soranus of Ephesus, one of the chief representatives of the Methodic school of medicine who practiced in Alexandria and subsequently in Rome, reported deformation of the bones in infants as early as the first and second centuries AD.
+Greek physician Soranus of Ephesus, one of the chief representatives of the Methodic school of medicine who practiced in Alexandria and subsequently in Rome, reported deformation of the bones in infants as early as the first and second centuries AD.
 Rickets was not defined as a specific medical condition until 1645, when an English physician Daniel Whistler gave the earliest known description of the disease.
 In 1650 a treatise on rickets was published by Francis Glisson, a physician at Caius College, Cambridge,[79] who said it had first appeared about 30 years previously in the counties of Dorset and Somerset.[80]
 In 1857, John Snow suggested rickets, then widespread in Britain, was being caused by the adulteration of bakers' bread with alum.[81]
 German pediatrician Kurt Huldschinsky successfully demonstrated in the winter of 1918–1919 how rickets could be treated with ultraviolet lamps.
 The role of diet in the development of rickets[82][83] was determined by Edward Mellanby between 1918–1920.[84]
 In 1923, American physician Harry Steenbock demonstrated that irradiation by ultraviolet light increased the vitamin D content of foods and other organic materials.
 Steenbock's irradiation technique was used for foodstuffs, but most memorably for milk.
 By 1945, rickets had all but been eliminated in the United States.

 Etymology